alexissaari/MatchDay.RESTApi/README.md

 # MatchDay.RESTApi
 This ASP.NET Core Web Api is a Minimum Viable Product designed to show my ability to create a RESTApi.
 This project also includes fundimentals in Object-Oriented Design, Domain-Driven Design, and a dash of SQL Database Design.

+Use Case: You are a sports coordinator and need a way to keep track of teams, their players, and their coach.

 ### Running Locally
 - [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/), built on Windows 11
 - To run Acceptance Tests, I had two instances of VS pulled up, one running the main project on a localhost and the other running the acceptance tests calling the main project's localhost